Emmanuel Maviram

-Nor-Nor Emmanuel Maviram (born 4 April 2001) is a Nigerian professional footballer who plays as a left-back for Liga Portugal 1 club Tondela.
+Nor-Nor Emmanuel Maviram (born 4 April 2001) is a Nigerian professional footballer who plays as a left-back for Latvian Higher League club Riga.

 Professional career

 A youth product of Gee-Lec Academy and Porto, Maviram began his senior career with Pedras Salgadas on 2 September 2020.
 He transferred to Vizela on 2 February 2021, signing a contract until 2024.
 He made his professional debut with Vizela in a 4–0 Segunda Liga win over Leixões on 29 March 2021.

+In August 2026, Maviram joined Latvian club Riga FC from Portuguese side Tondela.